Colorado Department of Public Health and Environment - Emergency Medical and Trauma Service Provider Grants

 - Public Safety

 - Public, Society Benefit - Multipurpose and Other

 Maximum Grant Amount

-The Colorado Department of Public Health will begin accepting applications for Emergency Medical and Trauma Service (EMTS) Provider Grants on December 15.
+The Colorado Department of Public Health is accepting pre-applications for Emergency Medical and Trauma Service (EMTS) Provider Grants.
 These grants provide funding for emergency medical and trauma service providers.